ProjetsPL/treehouse-theme/_posts/us/how-to-enliven-white-kitchen-7-interesting-ideas.md

 ---
 ## A white kitchen with a unique pattern on the wall

-A white kitchen is a universal solution which gives you plenty of possibilities for design.
-One of them is putting **an unusual pattern on the wall**.
+A white kitchen is a universal solution which gives you plenty of design possibilities.
+One of them involves putting **an unusual pattern on the wall**.
 White kitchen cabinets look perfect in combination with various types of tiles or even a wallpaper.
 Of course, if you decide to choose such elements, always check whether they are suitable for a kitchen.
 They should be grease- and water-resistant.

-A white kitchen with **white tiles imitating a brick wall** has been a popular design over the years.
+A white kitchen with **white tiles imitating a brick wall** has been a common design over the years.
 Although this trend is still relevant, it appears in many new variations.
 White kitchens with white tiles and **colored grout** have become quite popular recently.

 {% fig %}